No organization is 100% negative or positive

 Organizational behavior can be attributed to many factors beyond leadership, like the business, systems, policies, and people.
 Leaders influence is critical, but people play a more crucial role than they get credit for.

-Culture is co-created by both management and employees alike.
+Workplace culture is co-created by both management and employees alike.

 The leadership team of an organization curates the culture — they define or explicit its purpose, values, and behaviors.
 Through consistency and clarity, they outline the culture.
 Words are not enough — they must live what they preach.